TomTolleson/tomtolleson.github.io/aboutme.md

 <blockquote class="full-width"><p>Data Engineer, Scientist and Composer.</p></blockquote>

-I'm a Data Engineer with Director-level management experience.
-I improve quality, consistency and organizational agility with secure, reliable data engineering.
-I manage teams using agile values and a safe culture.
+Senior data/security/infrastructure leader with 15+ years of planning, management, and data/infrastructure experience.

+As a security director, I define and implement policies for security in vendor management as well as the software and data supply chain.
+I’m a leader in protection from LLM and AI vulnerabilities, as well as the ever-increasing attack surface of software development.

+As a people manager, I lead transformation through automation as well as the recruitment of talent, which has an outsized impact on the trajectory of the company.

-I provide air support to both data engineering and data science teams and guide analytics to bring sophisticated, evident insights into organizational processes.
-This drives change while improving reliability, scalability, and cost efficiency.
+I achieve buy-in for initiatives by building relationships with internal and external stakeholders.
+I keep managers and staff strategically aligned to maximize impact while providing input on tactical processes.
+This allows me to drive change while improving reliability, scalability, and cost efficiency.

 Core Competencies:

-Google Cloud Platform: Lambda architecture, Big Table, Dataproc, Kubernetes and Big Query.
+Google Cloud Platform: Lambda architecture, Prisma, Kubernetes and Big Query.
 Amazon Web Services: Redshift, Athena.
-Cloudera: Mapreduce with Hadoop, visualization with Tez, Hive, Spark, Hbase, Kafka, Zookeeper, Mesos Programming: SQL, Python, C++, Scala, R.

-Apache Airflow, Spotify Luigi, Docker, Docker Swarm.

-Relational Data warehouse design.
-NoSQL with MonghoDB, Cassandra, DynamoDB.
-Git with Github and Bitbucket.
-CI/CD with Travis, Circle and Bitbucket.

-Academic skills:

-Machine Learning/Neural Networks with Tensorflow.
+Python, R.

+ERP with SAS Business Suite.

 ### Selected Publications
 * 2003/03 --- Graduate Research Paper at University of North Carolina, Chapel Hill (UNC) [Use of a 3D Graphic Environment in Superimposition Analysis](https://open-video.org/papers/3Danalysis.pdf)